Article by Lineo Segoete.

 The world is shifting into a state where cultural diversity is taking centre stage.
 A conversation about this shift cannot take place while excluding art in its various forms because every culture has its signatures, stories and character.
 Think about Zulu dances, Basotho grass-woven products, Burundi tribal masks and Maasai beadwork; each of them demonstrates the uniqueness and sophistication of its people.
 The African Union is aware of this reality and is making strides to lay the groundwork for a Pan-African approach toward a full-on integration of arts education into every school curriculum.
 To set up structures and infrastructure that support this new paradigm is obviously a mammoth task, yet not impossible.

 Art is not about objects or demonstrations, it is about people.
 To succeed at making arts education standard in Lesotho and across schools in African countries we must pay great attention to culture in the context of its dynamic characteristics.
-New traditions and so-called sub-cultures emerge all the time while old customs are constantly altered.
+New traditions and so-called sub-cultures emerge all the time, while old customs are constantly altered.
 Consequently, we must be cognisant of these trends in relation to cultural production and how it translates through art.
-A successful roll-out of arts education relies on innovating old teaching approaches in terms of curriculum and assessment as well as applying new technologies and inventing fresh ways of thinking in order to stay current and relevant.
-One cannot teach art, the arts are something people do.
-Teaching is simply a matter and means of guiding the process.
+A successful roll-out of arts education relies on innovating old teaching approaches in terms of curriculum and assessment, as well as applying new technologies and inventing fresh ways of thinking in order to stay current and relevant.